the-drunk-coder/megra/README.md

 Mégra is a mini-language to make music with variable-order markov chains and some other stochastic shenanigans.

-**This is Mégra 1.x !
-Mégra 2.x is in the making and will bring some breaking changes, so stay tuned !**
+**This is Mégra 2.x!
+There's some changes from 1.x, so watch out (in the unlikely case you used it)**

 ## Installation
 There are currently two ways to install.
 One uses **Portacle** as the underlying editor